AndCake/zino/README.md

 		- props - initially set properties (optional)

 		Mounts the given element as the given tag name, optionally, loaded from the server, if it has not been loaded already.
 This is especially useful, if you want to render a component dynamically, meaning after the page load.
+By providing props as part of this call, you can transmit complex Javascript objects, which would not be possible through normal tag attributes.

 		Example: